“The jobs don’t exist – they’re all fake”, “your CV just goes into a black hole”, “I’ll never find anything, I don’t have enough experience.”

 Although in this case, it is probably a good mix of the two.
 Increasing your connections can definitely help with referrals, so start engaging on social media, attending some networking events and generally get yourself out there, and you never know what might happen!

-If you have the talent, but just need to get noticed by employers, these tips should help you achieve some great results.
+If you have the talent, but just need to get noticed by employers, these tips should help you achieve some great results to build a great first impression.
 The job market can be so competitive that you need to be proactive and set yourself apart from the others.

-Don’t panic, it doesn’t mean that you suddenly need to come up with a CV like the Amazon guy or indeed get your very own billboard, it is more a case of being subtle, but ensuring you attract attention for all the right reasons.
+Don’t panic, it doesn’t mean that you suddenly need to come up with a CV like the Amazon guy or indeed get your very own billboard, it is more a case of being subtle, but ensuring you attract attention for all the right reasons to make a great first impression.